Striving to Minimize Climate Change

 A Collective Focus on Environmental Initiatives

 Environmental issues are a priority for all of us.
 To encourage all our employees to focus on saving energy and resources, Canon has adopted the motto: “Minimum Energy 360.”
 Emphasizing the need to minimize energy usage in every direction (360°), this motto encapsulates our commitment to the ongoing pursuit of multiple activities that use the minimum amount of energy at every step across the value chain.
-The concept incorporates every stage, from development and production to transportation and logistics, to point of use and reuse.
-By adopting this motto throughout the Group, staff can consider every corporate activity as an opportunity to minimize energy usage, cultivating this as a part of the culture of Canon.
+The concept incorporates every stage, from development and production to transportation and logistics, to the point of use and reuse.
+By adopting this motto throughout the Group, staff can view every corporate activity as an opportunity to minimize energy usage, thereby cultivating this as part of Canon's culture.

 Learning to Save the Planet

 We provide environmental training to all our employees, including those from contracting companies, to ensure compliance with our environmental policies and activities.
-In 2023, over 6,496 people completed their environmental education.
-Additionally, we offer training for specialists and internal environmental auditors to assist them in maintaining maximum adherence within their teams and departments.
+In 2024, over 6,319 people completed their environmental education.
+Additionally, we offer training for specialists and internal environmental auditors to help them maintain maximum adherence within their teams and departments.
 Environmental training is also a part of the onboarding process for newly hired employees.

 Managing with the Environment in Mind